When you own your voice, you own your future.

 What those who’ve hired Andrea say about her:

-A speaker for today, inspiring audiences to embrace tomorrow
+A professional speaker for today, inspiring audiences to embrace tomorrow

 My keynotes focus on social leadership and social change